-In implementing their remote working solutions, organisations have inadvertently increased operational risk, especially in cybersecurity.
-Bad actors have been quick to capitalise on these risks, exploiting common VPN vulnerabilities, directing phishing campaigns toward users of popular communication and collaboration platforms, targeting Microsoft’s Remote Desktop Protocol (RDP), and standing up infrastructure to support malicious campaigns (see figure below).
+In implementing their remote working solutions, organizations have inadvertently increased operational risk, especially in cybersecurity.
+Bad actors have been quick to capitalize on these risks, exploiting common VPN vulnerabilities, directing phishing campaigns toward users of popular communication and collaboration platforms, targeting Microsoft’s Remote Desktop Protocol (RDP), and standing up infrastructure to support malicious campaigns (see figure below).

 Security weaknesses are inherent in many home networks, which are typically “plug-and-play” and designed to operate with few configuration options when users deploy them.
 Physical security cameras, appliances, light switches, light bulbs, stereo components, baby monitors, and other common devices are generally set up to automatically connect to any available home network; these devices use a wide array of protocols and ports to communicate with manufacturers and users to provide convenient — yet insecure — services.
 And these same networks that are burdened with peripherally connected applications are the very same ones that remote workers are using to connect to corporate IT networks, which may or may not be connected to VPNs.